Agent-Based Modeling’s Open Methodology Approach:Simulation, Reflexivity, and Abduction

-John B. Davis, (2017), Agent-Based Modeling’s Open Methodology Approach:Simulation, Reflexivity, and Abduction, World Economics Association (WEA) Conferences, No. 2 2017, Economic Philosophy: Complexities in Economics, 2nd October to 30th November 2017
+John B. Davis, (2017), Agent-Based Modeling’s Open Methodology Approach:Simulation, Reflexivity, and Abduction, World Economics Association (WEA) Conferences, No. 2 2017, Economic Philosophy, Complexities in Economics

 This paper argues that agent-based modeling’s innovations in method developed in terms of simulation techniques also involve an innovation in economic methodology.
 It shows how Epstein’s generative science conception departs from conventional methodological reasoning, and employs what I term an open rather than closed approach to economic methodology associated with the roles that reflexivity, counterfactual reasoning, and abduction play in ABM.
 Central to this idea is that improvements in how we know something, a matter of method, determine whether we know something, a matter of methodology.
 The paper links this alternative view of economics and economic methodology to a social science model of economics and contrasts this with standard economics’ natural science model of economics.
 The paper discusses what this methodological understanding implies about the concept of emergence.

 Prof. Davis, I read your paper with great interest.
 Allow me the following comments:

 1. You introduce the dichotomy opposing the natural versus the social approaches to modelling science.
 I wish to note that even in the natural realm there are instances where the development of scientific knowledge can alter the principles or laws that explain how the world works.
 I am thinking of meteorology, the study of earthquakes, or the study of volcanoes.
 The reason why this is so is not because nature’s behaviour would change further to our scientific progress, obviously, but rather because we do not have at this stage a clear understanding how to frame appropriate principles or laws governing the weather or the volcanoes.